Egils Siliņš: Career

-Some highlights of his most recent performances include his Wotan at the Vienna State Opera in 2017 in Sven-Eric Bechtolf's production, Jochanaan in Salome in 2018 with Andris Nelsons conducting at the Royal Opera House, Wanderer at the Bavarian State Opera in 2018 conducted by Kirill Petrenko, Grand Prêtre in Damiano Michieletto's 2016 production of Samson et Dalila, Heerrufer in Claus Guth's 2017 production of Lohengrin, both with Philippe Jordan on the podium, Barak in Die Frau ohne Schatten at the Berlin State Opera in 2018 with conductor Simone Young, Wotan in concert version on tour with the Bayreuth Festival Orchestra in 2019, and Telramund in Lohengrin at the Vienna State Opera in 2020 with Valery Gergiev conducting.
+He performed as Wotan at the Vienna State Opera in 2017 in Sven-Eric Bechtolf's production, as Jochanaan in Salome by Richard Strauss in 2018 with Andris Nelsons conducting at the Royal Opera House, as the Wanderer at the Bavarian State Opera in 2018 conducted by Kirill Petrenko, Grand Prêtre in Damiano Michieletto's 2016 production of Saint-Saëns' Samson et Dalila, Heerrufer in Claus Guth's 2017 production of Lohengrin, both with Philippe Jordan conducting, Barak in Die Frau ohne Schatten by Strauss at the Berlin State Opera in 2018 with conductor Simone Young, Wotan in concert version on tour with the Bayreuth Festival Orchestra in 2019, and Telramund in Lohengrin at the Vienna State Opera in 2020 with Valery Gergiev conducting.

 He has also performed at several music festivals, including the Glyndebourne Festival, the Tanglewood Music Festival, the Savonlinna Opera Festival and Chorégies d'Orange, and is engaged worldwide as a Lieder and concert singer.

-In his career he has collaborated with many renowned conductors, such as Sir Colin Davis, Christoph von Dohnányi, Mariss Jansons, Zubin Mehta, Christian Thielemann, Riccardo Muti, Fabio Luisi, Seiji Ozawa, James Conlon, Nikolaus Harnoncourt, Philippe Jordan, Marcello Viotti, Marc Minkowski, Sir Andrew Davis, Vladimir Fedoseyev, Neeme Järvi, Andris Nelsons, Sebastian Weigle, Kazushi Ōno, Gennady Rozhdestvensky, Marek Janowski and Daniele Gatti.
+He has collaborated with many renowned conductors, such as Sir Colin Davis, Christoph von Dohnányi, Mariss Jansons, Zubin Mehta, Christian Thielemann, Riccardo Muti, Fabio Luisi, Seiji Ozawa, James Conlon, Nikolaus Harnoncourt, Philippe Jordan, Marcello Viotti, Marc Minkowski, Sir Andrew Davis, Vladimir Fedoseyev, Neeme Järvi, Andris Nelsons, Sebastian Weigle, Kazushi Ōno, Gennady Rozhdestvensky, Marek Janowski and Daniele Gatti.

 On November 5, 2019, he was named Chairman of the Board of the Latvian National Opera, but he continues performing internationally as a soloist.